2.3.3sr1 – SRTC Procedure: Institutional Effectiveness

 - Institutional Effectiveness Committee

 The Institutional Effectiveness Committee (IE Committee) monitors the College’s research, evaluation, assessment, and planning processes.
-It also ensures that the results of research, evaluation, and assessment are used in planning and for the improvement of units, educational programs, and services.
-The IE Committee ensures that data is used in decision making and that planning and evaluation processes are in accordance with the requirements of the TCSG and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The Committee also provides for a formal review of units, programs, and student learning outcome assessments.
+It also ensures that the results of research, evaluation, and assessment are used in planning and for the improvement of units, general education, educational programs, and services.
+The IE Committee ensures that data is used in decision-making, and that planning and evaluation processes are in accordance with the requirements of the TCSG and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The Committee also provides for a formal review of units, general education, programs, and student learning outcome assessments.
 The IE Committee is composed of faculty and staff and serves as a source of input and feedback to the administration of the College and to the Vice President for Institutional Effectiveness.
 The following items are the primary responsibility of the IE Committee:

 - Review, edit, and maintain the SRTC IE Plan.